-Conveniently, the model builds on the textbook New Keynesian model (e.g., Galí 2008) used to study macroeconomic stabilization.
+Conveniently, the model builds on the textbook CRRA New Keynesian model (e.g., Galí, 2008) used to study macroeconomic stabilization.
 The comparison can be made clear-cut.
-I can calibrate a version of the model so that quantities and inflation are approximately the same as in the textbook model; a macroeconomist interested in the dynamics of quantities and inflation would not be able to discriminate between the two models.
+I can parameterize a version of my model so that quantities and inflation are approximately the same as in the textbook model; a macroeconomist only interested in the dynamics of quantities and inflation would not be able to discriminate between the two models.
 But the asset pricing and welfare cost implications differ dramatically.